Andaroth/First-Perso-Symfony/README.md

 Note that I'm locally using a vhost (axel.dev) to access /web folder but it doesn't change anything for you.

+Note also that I did NOT use `composer` to install Symfony, I'm using `symphony.phar` manually in terminal because I like danger.

 ## About the content

 ### OC\homePageBundle